vr0n/SecGen/readmes/README.md

 # Security Scenario Generator (SecGen)

+## Note
+With the exception of this section, the below README is the complete README from the original SecGen project so the original project's owners still get their due credit.
+The README for this version of the project is in README-vr0n.md

 ## Summary
 SecGen creates vulnerable virtual machines so students can learn security penetration testing techniques.